 Who’s doing the majority of the daily chores in your house?
 If it’s you, and you’re a parent of tweens and teens, you may want to consider recruiting your kids to help out.
 After all, you aren’t creating the mess on your own.
 It’s only reasonable that everyone in the family pitches in to keep your home clean and orderly.

 But getting your tweens and teens to help out with daily household chores can be a challenge.
-Paying them for tasks completed (a.k.a. allowance) is a strong motivator—and a great way to teach them about responsibility and the value of a dollar.
+Paying them for tasks completed (a.k.a. an allowance) is a strong motivator—and a great way to teach kids about responsibility and the value of a dollar.
 Plus, when they earn their own money, they also learn about financial independence.
 Bonus: It’ll take a few things off your overflowing plate too.
 Win-win!

 What are daily chores?

 Think about the tasks you do every single day to keep your household running.
 Many of them relate to making meals, general tidying, and cleanup (that endlessly full dishwasher needs constant attention).
 But there are also tasks that involve helping others to make sure everyone stays healthy and on schedule.
 Assistance with homework, pet care, and bathing younger kids all fall into this category.